apache/superset/CONTRIBUTING.md

 #### OS Dependencies

 Make sure your machine meets the [OS dependencies](https://superset.apache.org/docs/installation/installing-superset-from-scratch#os-dependencies) before following these steps.
+You also need to install MySQL or [MariaDB](https://mariadb.com/downloads).

 Ensure that you are using Python version ≥3.7, then proceed with: